-The major issues that frame the environmental analyses in this Supplemental EIS and prior 2012-2017 Gulf of Mexico EISs are the result of concerns raised during years of scoping for the Gulf of Mexico OCS Program.
+The major issues that frame the environmental analyses in this Supplemental EIS, the 2012-2017 WPA/CPA Multisale EIS, WPA 233/CPA 231 Supplemental EIS, and WPA 238/246/248 Supplemental EIS are the result of concerns raised during years of scoping for the Gulf of Mexico OCS Program.
 Issues related to OCS oil and gas exploration, development, production, and transportation activities include the potential for oil spills, wetlands loss, air emissions, discharges, water quality degradation, trash and debris, structure and pipeline emplacement activities, platform removal, vessel and helicopter traffic, multiple-use conflicts, support services, population fluctuations, demands on public services, land-use planning, impacts to tourism, aesthetic interference, cultural impacts, environmental justice, and conflicts with State coastal zone management programs.
 Environmental resources and activities identified during the scoping process that warrant environmental analyses include air quality, water quality, coastal barrier beaches and associated dunes, wetlands, seagrass communities, topographic features, Sargassum communities, deepwater benthic communities, soft bottom benthic communities, marine mammals, sea turtles, diamondback terrapins, coastal and marine birds, fish resources and essential fish habitat, commercial fisheries, recreational fishing, recreational resources, archaeological resources, and socioeconomic conditions.

 Other relevant issues include impacts from the Deepwater Horizon explosion, oil spill, and response; impacts from past and future hurricanes on environmental and socioeconomic resources; and impacts on coastal and offshore infrastructure.
 During the past few years, both the Gulf Coast States' and Gulf of Mexico oil and gas activities have been impacted by major hurricanes.
-The description of the affected environment (Chapter 4.1) includes impacts from these relevant issues on the physical environment, biological environment, and socioeconomic activities, and on OCS oil- and gas-related infrastructure.
-This Supplemental EIS also considers baseline data in the assessment of impacts from the WPA proposed action on the resources and the environment (Chapter 4.1).
+The description of the affected environment (Chapter 4.1) includes impacts from these storms on the physical environment, biological environment, and socioeconomic activities, and on OCS oil- and gas-related infrastructure.
+This Supplemental EIS also considers baseline data in the assessment of impacts from a WPA proposed action on the resources and the environment (Chapter 4.1).